 Thirty-one songs addressing the climate crisis of ecology and justice

-About this project: We have been working together for a year and a half to create and offer congregations, and other groups that sing together, a way to sing our collective values, intentions and questions in the face of the degrading of the planet.
-Based on conversations with a variety of folks, and listening to what’s missing in our corporate songbag, reading and listening to many current leaders, we’ve written a set of songs and hymns that address the many faces of the climate crisis, including its links to injustice in other forms.
-These songs, all meant to be sung in community, name our fears, lift up our hopes, dream about our future, and renew our commitment to walking lightly on this wonderful planet.
+About this project: We set out to create what we find missing in our communities of faith: songs and hymns that address the many faces of the climate crisis, including its links to injustice in other forms.
+The songs in this new collection, all meant to be sung in community, name our fears, lift up our hopes, dream about our future, and renew our commitment to walking lightly on this wonderful planet.

 The songs range from full length hymns to short refrains intended to be used in an antiphonal style, alternating with spoken prayers, litanies and poems.

 Recording Credits: Thanks to all the wonderful and generous musicians, readers and friends who contributed to the recordings.

 - Singers: Mary Preus, Andrea Sorum, Sarah Preus, Nate Crary , Conie Borchart, Robin Nelson, Liza Johnson, Kathy Pino, Ray Makeever, Paul Andress, Sam Bruxvoort Colligan, Trish Bruxvoort Colligan

 Gabe Martin-Hiner, Micky Martin-Hiner, Richard Bruxvoort Colligan, Bret Hesla

 - Readers: Catherine Malotky, Larry Dittberner, Gabe Martin-Hiner, Micky Martin-Hiner, Ev Blobaum, Trish Bruxvoort Colligan, Sam Bruxvoort Colligan, Richard Bruxvoort Colligan, Bret Hesla